 28. Is the Everest base camp trek worth it?

 Without a doubt, yes.

-After 130km of high-altitude trekking amid soaring peaks, Sherpa villages, picturesque forests and glacial moraines, concluding at the foot of the world’s highest mountain, I can safely say the experience was everything I hoped it to be.
+After over 100km of high-altitude trekking amid soaring peaks, Sherpa villages, picturesque forests and glacial moraine concluding at the foot of the world’s highest mountain, I can safely say the experience was everything I hoped it to be.